 - Your midwife or health visitor

-- OBS offers support via Facebook, 1:1 online & telephone consultations and our weekly group session with our specialist facilitator team for more complex breastfeeding problems.
+- OBS offers support via Facebook, 1:1 online & telephone consultations and our group session every second week with our specialist facilitator team.
 Make a 1:1 help request.

 - La Leche League Oxfordshire offers four monthly virtual support group meetings and help by phone, email, Facebook and more, from trained local breastfeeding counsellors.

 - More ways to find feeding support, including national telephone helplines

 Last updated June 2021